Crynoore/CRS-DND/content/Story/Episode 1 Day of Cleansing.md

 ~The others are speaking in the alleys

-I used my magical hand to retrieve the keys of my cellblock after which I begged [[Selûne]] for forgiveness
+I used my magical hand to retrieve the keys of my cellblock after which I begged [[Selune]] for forgiveness

 I then enjoyed Maru’s tunes for a bit